request-interop/interface/README.md

 # Request-Interop Standard Interface Package

-This package provides a standard set of interoperable interfaces for encapsulating readable server-side request values in PHP 8.4 or later, in order to reduce the global mutable state problems that exist with PHP superglobals.
+Request-Interop provides an interoperable package of standard interfaces for encapsulating readable server-side request values in PHP 8.4 or later, in order to reduce the global mutable state problems that exist with PHP superglobals.
 It reflects, refines, and reconciles the common practices identified within [several pre-existing projects][README-RESEARCH.md].

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14][] ([RFC 2119][], [RFC 8174][]).

 ## Interfaces